Inventory, lb : 13.00

 Aguaje is native to tropical regions throughout South America and grows in swamps and flooded forests known as aguajales.
 The palm variety has been growing wild since ancient times and can be found in extensive groupings, spanning across millions of acres in the Amazon.
 Aguaje fruits contain hard seeds that are buoyant and can float across the water, which is the leading hypothesis as to how the trees are propagated naturally.
 In the modern-day, small planted forests of the palms are being cultivated through research institutes to study the potential for large-scale commercialization, but the primary source of Aguaje is still gathered from wild palms.
 Aguaje can be found fresh at local markets in Peru, Bolivia, Colombia, Ecuador, Brazil, Guyana, and Venezuela.

-Recipes that include Aguaje.
+Recipes that include Aguaje Fruit.
 One is easiest, three is harder.

 |The Wellness Junction||Raspberry Aguaje Smoothie|